 It’ll be great, I thought.
 We can spend the summer enjoying team walks to keep us all motivated.
 Plus we’ll be helping raise awareness and money for a good cause.
 It’ll be a bit of a challenge but I’m fairly active – I like a walk.It shouldn’t be too much of a jump to average more than 10,000 steps a day.

 Or so I thought.
 I’ve never tracked my steps before.
 So, in preparation I downloaded an app onto my phone to get an idea.

 Turns out I’d hugely overestimated how much I do.
 In fact, some days I was doing so little I was borderline classed as sedentary.
 Which was quite a shock.
 But not that surprising when I drilled down into my average day.

 It hasn’t always been the case.
-I used to work in a city centre where I parked a mile or so away from the office and walked in every day.
-I enjoyed it and it became so much a part of my daily routine than I didn’t even give it a second thought.
+I used to work in a city centre, parked a mile or so away from the office and walked in every day.
+I enjoyed it and it became so much a part of my daily routine I didn’t give it a second thought.
 I used to go the gym.
-In my early days with a new baby I walked everywhere, even though it was the middle of winter and sometimes I wasn’t walking anywhere in particular.
+In my early days with a new baby I walked everywhere.
+Even though it was the middle of winter and sometimes I wasn’t walking anywhere in particular.
 But somewhere along the line my baby turned into a toddler who wasn’t keen on being pushed on long walks, I wasn’t working in the city anymore and my daily habits changed without me really thinking about it.

-Although I don’t think it’s going to be as easy as I first thought I’m really looking forward to the challenge and hope it will get me back in to some better habits from the past.
+I don’t think it’s going to be as easy as I first thought.
+But I’m really looking forward to the challenge.
+Hopefully it will get me back in to some better habits from the past.